salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.report.md

 # summary

-Check the status of a deploy operation.
+Check or poll for the status of a deploy operation.

 # description

 Deploy operations include standard deploys, quick deploys, deploy validations, and deploy cancellations.

 Run this command by either passing it a job ID or specifying the --use-most-recent flag to use the job ID of the most recent deploy operation.

+Note that this command will not update source tracking information.

 # examples